eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 - edge weights loaded via the [sumo](../sumo.md) option **--weight-files**
 - travel times in the empty network

-The attributes used within a dest_prob_reroute are:
+The attributes used within a destProbReroute are:

 | Attribute Name  | Value Type                        | Description                                                                                                                                         |
 | --------------- | --------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |